QCA Code Statement

 Principle 5 – Maintain the board as a well-functioning, balanced team led by the chair

 The Board comprises eight Directors, two of whom are Executive Directors and six of whom are Non-Executive Directors, reflecting a blend of different experience and backgrounds.
-Of the Non-Executive Directors, the Group regards Richard Last, Martin Lea, Henrietta Marsh, Charlotta Ginman and Xavier Robert as Independent Non-Executive Directors within the meaning of the UK Corporate Governance Code 2018.
-Further details on the Board of Directors including their skills and experience are available in the Annual Report and Accounts 2020 pages 50 and 51.
-Details on the Board and Committee meetings held in 2020 and the attendance at these meetings are available in the Annual Report and Accounts 2020 page 54.
+Of the Non-Executive Directors, the Group regards Richard Last, Martin Lea, Henrietta Marsh, Charlotta Ginman, Xavier Robert and Shaun Gregory as Independent Non-Executive Directors within the meaning of the UK Corporate Governance Code 2018.
+Further details on the Board of Directors including their skills and experience are available in the Annual Report and Accounts 2021 pages 50 and 51.
+Details on the Board and Committee meetings held in 2021 and the attendance at these meetings are available in the Annual Report and Accounts 2021 page 54.

 Directors’ conflict of interest